xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 useful to the librarian, the information scientist, and the computational humanist alike.

+[^ln-gutenberg]: The name *Project GITenberg* is a playful nod to *Project Gutenberg* (http://www.gutenberg.org/) a website that has been influential the sharing of out of copyright works online but which does not make edits done to its resources transparent.

 ## 3 Three Locations of Computing

 We often begin our courses by outlining the above "big picture" principles,